tishion/PiscisOS/README.md

 PiscisOS is a very simple system, I write it just for learning some knowledge about x86 protect model.
 You know the file system used by PiscisOS is very very old.
 But this is not the key point, if you are interested in this project, you can replace the filesystem with whatever you want. :)

 ### Build PiscisOS
-For one step building & burning image files, you cna clone the repository and just run the build.bat.
+For one step building & burning image files, you can clone the repository and just run the build.bat.
 ```
 F:\Private Proj\PiscisOS>build.bat
 ====== Building bootsector... ======